-The following is one of the best definitions of prayer found anywhere.
-It is from the ArtScroll Siddur.
-A siddur is a Jewish prayer book that describes personal and communal prayers for almost any occasion.
-The ArtScroll Siddur is written from an Orthodox Jewish perspective.
+The ArtScroll Siddur contains one of the best definitions of prayer found anywhere.
+A siddur is a Jewish prayer book that outlines personal and communal prayers for almost any occasion; life, death, loss, birth, success, and everything in-between.
+It is written from an Orthodox Jewish perspective.
+The following is an excerpt.

 When we think of the word ‘prayer’ we think of our needs and requests, and the litany is endless: ‘Heal me.’
 ‘Enlighten me.’
 Enrich me.’
 ‘Redeem me.’
 ‘Glorify me.’
 ‘Forgive me.’